wangwan0910/masc-second/README.md

 ### Paper citation

 ### How to Run
-For "PPO", you can start the training with
+For Discreate action/observation space "PPO", you can start the training with
 ```
 python BS1P1F.py --env1
 python BS1P1F.py --env2